rchen8023/EECS-738_Proj03/README.md

 **Hidden Layer:**

-This is a simple model that only contains one hidden layer, and the number of nodes in the hidden layer can be modified as input parameter, in my precessing, I used 20 nodes.
+This is a simple model that only contains one hidden layer, and the number of nodes in the hidden layer can be modified as input parameter, in my processing, I used 20 nodes.

 **Output Layer:**